-- Curbs Inflation- In case of monetary inflation, in order to reduce the goods and service cost, the government can increase direct tax.
+- Curbs Inflation- In the case of monetary inflation, in order to reduce the goods and service costs, the government can increase direct tax.

-- Individuals with lower income will end up paying lower tax and people with higher income will be paying higher tax.
+- Individuals with lower incomes will end up paying lower taxes and people with higher incomes will be paying higher tax.

-- Decrease Inequalities- The tax collected from higher paid class of society is used by the government to start the new initiatives to support lower section of the society.
+- Decrease Inequalities- The tax collected from the higher-paid class of society is used by the government to start new initiatives to support the lower section of society.

 - Considered as a Burden

-- Avoiding them is Possible by fraudulent activities so that they can avoid or pay lower taxes than the actual.
+- Avoiding them is Possible by fraudulent activities so that they can avoid or pay lower taxes than they actually.